thesofakillers/nlgoals/documents/proposal/proposal.md

 undesired model performance, this has safety implications [@hendrycks_unsolved_2022].

-## Current Solutions and their Shortcomings
+## Current solutions and their shortcomings

 ### Inverse Reinforcement Learning